ljr1981/test_extension/README.md

 This new "test target" will be subordinate to your primary project "target".

+NOTE: There are a pair of dependencies in the XML above: 1) You will need a "test" folder subordinate to your primary project folder.
+2) The `root_class` is set to class ANY and feature `default_create`.
+This is on purpose.
+You don't need anything else for tests.

 STEP: Ensure your TEST_SET classes have the following inheritance:

 inherit